Challenge OwnersΓ-Grant Milestones

 To achieve this milestone, you will be required to deliver a functional, mainnet-ready implementation of your Challenge:

-3. Implement a simple working algorithm in the tig-algorithm crate.
+• You can now implement a simple working algorithm in the tig-algorithm crate.
+Read more about code submissions.

 To achieve this milestone, you are required to establish essential community and promotional infrastructure for the new Challenge, including: